Kim-Macdonald/VoCcaller/README.md

 (replace [MiSeqRunID] with your MiSeqRunID/RunName or Directory for the sequencing run of interest):

     cd sequence/analysis/run/directory/[MiSeqRunID]; conda activate pandas; python3 path/to/mergeQCresults_plusMissing.py; python3 path/to/addVoCcalls_RunNum.py; conda deactivate

+    OR for artic v1.3 and ncov-tools v1.5:

+    cd sequence/analysis/run/directory/[MiSeqRunID]; conda activate pandas; python3 path/to/mergeQCresults_plusMissing_v3.py; python3 path/to/addVoCcalls_RunNum.py; conda deactivate

-Transfer the output file ([MiSeqRunID]_MissingPlus_QC_lineage_VoC_OrderedFinal_PlusVoCcalls.csv) to your PC, if desired, and merge with patient metadata, or VoC PCR data (to identify PCR negatives as possible conflicting results with WGS VoC results), etc to report out/count/summarize VoC data along with WGS QC metrics and lineages.
+Transfer the output file ([MiSeqRunID]_MissingPlus_QC_lineage_VoC_OrderedFinal_PlusVoCcalls.csv) to your PC, if desired, and merge with patient metadata, or VoC PCR data (to identify PCR negatives as possible conflicting results with WGS VoC results (or PCR positives with non-VoC lineages) and manually inspect), etc to report out/count/summarize VoC data along with WGS QC metrics and lineages.